 Mr. Cooper is currently the President, CEO and founder of Aroway energy Inc, a junior oil and gas issuer.
 Mr. Cooper received his Bachelor of Business Administration from Hofstra University and his Master’s in Business Administration from Dowling College, both in New York State.

-Mr. Timlick was most recently the Regional Sales Leader of Western Canada for Arista Networks, a provider of Cloud Networking Solutions for large data center and computing environments.
+Prior to Avaya, Mr. Timlick was the Regional Sales Leader of Western Canada for Arista Networks, a provider of Cloud Networking Solutions for large data center and computing environments.
 Between 1991 and 2004, Mr. Timlick was with Cisco Systems Canada where he was responsible for developing a sales region for TELUS, a major telecommunications carrier in Canada, which was named Region of the Year, Americas International in FY 2004.
 Mr. Timlick gained many accomplishments with Cisco Systems including: Top Americas International Performer – Regional Manager FY 2000; Highest Regional Percentage of Goal – Americas International FY 2000; Top Canadian Regional Performance FY 2001 – Western Region Service Providers; and Top Customer Satisfaction Americas International FY 2002.
 As the first Cisco Systems employee in Western Canada, Mr. Timlick expanded the business and opened offices in Vancouver, Calgary, Edmonton, Regina and Winnipeg.

 Mr. Timlick has also held management positions with AT&T Canada and Telex/Tulsa Computer Products.
 Mr. Timlick had been Vice President of Corporate Planning 2006 – 2008 for the Kingsway Group of Companies, a corporate vehicle for real estate investments and then a Regional Manager with Aruba Networks (2009 – 2011) a leader in WiFi.
 Mr. Timlick then joined Arista Networks in the fall of 2011 as the Regional Sales Leader Western Canada and he is also a director of Kensington Court Ventures Inc., a publicly traded investment vehicle.